πŸ›’οΈ North America Oil & Gas Weekly Briefing

 LNG Exports (April 2026 avg)~17.6 Bcf/d

 This month: Canada's most recent monthly production data (March 2026, Statistics Canada) remains the latest available, showing crude oil and equivalent production at ~5.46 mb/d (26.9 million mΒ³, +0.2% YoY) and crude exports at a record ~4.56 mb/d (22.5 million mΒ³, +4.2% YoY) β€” the highest level since the series began in 2016, supported by Trans Mountain Expansion pipeline capacity.
 StatsCan's April 2026 international merchandise trade release (June 9) showed total exports up 1.6% to a record $75.2B with a $2.7B trade surplus, with energy products the largest contributor to the gain (+9.7%) and crude oil contributing ~7.0% of the increase β€” pointing to continued strength in April crude volumes ahead of official production data.
-Canada's weekly rig count (week ending June 5, 2026) rose to 169 rigs (115 oil, 54 gas), up 7 from the prior week, extending the post-spring-breakup activity recovery in the Montney and oil sands plays.
+Canada's weekly rig count (week ending June 12, 2026) rose to 180 rigs (121 oil, 58 gas, 1 misc), up 11 from the prior week, accelerating the post-spring-breakup recovery in the Montney and oil sands plays.

 Crude Oil Production